What to expect from the New Dubai theme parks when visiting with kids

 But let’s be honest, if visiting Dubai in summer and your little ones just don’t want to miss the Legoland experience, would I still say do it?
 Yes!
 It’s manageable.
 You won’t get to fully experience everything though so consider this before purchasing a full-priced ticket anywhere from June to September.

-In 2017, the first full year of operation different Ramadan hours applied, this occured again in 2018.
-I expect this will happen agian in summer 2019, approximately 12noon to 9pm.
-On regular days, gates close at 6pm.
+In 2017, the first full year of operation different Ramadan hours applied, this occurred again in 2018 & 2019.

 I’d strongly recommend if visiting in the summer, you combine a ticket with Legoland Waterpark to make the day bearable.
 The two are immediately adjacent and you can combine the shaded and indoor parts of Legoland with the refreshing chill of the Waterpark afterwards.